 Today Rio de Janeiro has a managed but serious water problem.
 Not only are the waters of the Guanabara Bay heavily polluted, but the waters coming from Guandu have suffered bouts of serious contamination.
 These problems can be solved, but it will take a concerted effort by all to reclaim the the bay and to protect the sources of fresh water for the city.

-I am researching the history of water in Rio de Janeiro and on this site I am posting a variety of sources that I have worked with in my research and teaching.
+I am researching the this site I am posting a variety of sources that I have worked with in my research and teaching.

 About the Author